iexbase/tron-api-python/docs/index.rst

-TronApi for Python
+TronAPI
 =======

-A Python API for interacting with the Tron (TRX)
+TronAPI is a python library for interacting with Tron Protocol.

 Contents
 --------